Cloud Settings Section

 These limits apply only to Tenable Network Monitor instances managed by Tenable Vulnerability Management.

-By default, Tenable Vulnerability Management pulls data from the Tenable Network Monitor scanner every 60 minutes.
-This is determined by the Report Frequency setting in Tenable Vulnerability Management.
-Once the linked Tenable Network Monitor scanner is added to Tenable Vulnerability Management, a scan is automatically created and results are collected from Tenable Network Monitor.
-If the Report Frequency setting is changed, the scans adjust automatically.
+By default, Tenable Vulnerability Management retrieves data from the Tenable Network Monitor scanner every 60 minutes.
+The Report Frequency setting in Tenable Vulnerability Management determines this interval.
+When you add a linked Tenable Network Monitor scanner to Tenable Vulnerability Management, the system automatically creates a scan and collects results from Tenable Network Monitor.
+If you change the Report Frequency setting, the scans adjust automatically.

 Note: When you link a Tenable Network Monitor scanner to Tenable Vulnerability Management, Tenable Network Monitor also uploads the IP address of the Tenable Network Monitor server.
 For example, 198.51.100.64 from https://198.51.100.64:8835 or https://my_host:8835.